Naveenkumar-kh/A-Power-On-Reset-Circuit-with-inbuilt-Brown-Out-Detection-Capability-using-28nm-CMOS-Technology/README.md

 ### Power-On Reset Circuit

 The power-on reset circuit consists of current generator, current mirror and a delay cell.
 Once the supply voltage reaches turn ON voltage of the current generator M26-M2, it starts generating the reference current for the cascaded current mirror stages.
 The three stages of current mirrors M26-M3, M28-M29, M30-31 are sized such that the last stage charges the capacitor C46 of the delay cell with nano-ampere range current.
-The current through M31 and the capacitor C46 decide the pulse with of the POR signal.
+The current through M31 and the capacitor C46 decide the pulse width of the POR signal.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/59077160/156036821-b3729fc0-4591-48e8-9cdb-22e06c08dacb.jpg">